jakeelizondo/gift-closet-api/README.md

 | 400         | `BAD REQUEST`           |
 | 404         | `NOT FOUND`             |
 | 500         | `INTERNAL SERVER ERROR` |

-### Technology used

-This application was built with Node.js, Express, Knex, and many smaller libraries to help with specific functions like security, authorization, etc.

-#### To install locally

-1. Clone github repo to your machine
-2. Run command 'npm install' to install dependencies locally
-3. Run command 'npm run dev' to start up server locally

 ---